germaniii-com/blog.germaniii.com/content/tools/bash.md

   - Traverse long command lines horizontally, faster.
 - ^r
   - Browse the bash_history
+- ^a
+  - Go to start of line
+- ^e
+  - Go to end of line

 ## Applications
 Here are the applications that really helps me in traversing the bash shell: